MCJack123/sanjuuni/README.md

 Subtitle streams are arranged as sequences of subtitle events.
 Events MUST be ordered by start time; decoders are not required to respect events that are out of order.

 #### Combined audio/video streams
 This stream format is used to encode audio and video together, which allows real-time decoding of video.
 It's split into frames of video, audio, and subtitles, which are each prefixed with a 4 byte size, and a 1 byte type code using the stream type codes.
 A frame only contains a single event of its type: video is one single frame, subtitles are one single event, and audio is a single chunk (which can be any length, ideally around 0.5s).
 The length field of the stream is used to store the number of frames in the stream.
-If the file contains a combined stream, it SHOULD NOT contain any other type of stream.
+If the file contains a combined stream, it SHOULD NOT contain any other type of stream, except an index if available.

+#### Combined stream index table
+This chunk type stores an index table for the audio/video stream, which can speed up seeking in the file.
+It contains a single byte with the number of video frames per entry, and afterwards is split up into 32-bit words, where each word is an offset into the file for the start of that video frame.
+For example, if the first byte is 60, the first word will point to video frame 0, the next will point to frame 60, then frame 120, and so on.
+Note that this counts video frames specifically - the index will never point to an audio or subtitle frame.

+Index tables MAY be stored at either the beginning or end of the file.
+If your application is looking for an index table and it is not the first stream, seek past the combo stream and check whether it's after the stream. sanjuuni stores the index at the end for efficiency.

 ## Library usage
 It's possible to use much of the core of sanjuuni as a library for other programs.
 To do this, simply include all files but `sanjuuni.cpp` in your program, and include `sanjuuni.hpp` in the source you want to use sanjuuni in.
 Then create a global `WorkQueue work` variable in your source, which is used to delegate tasks to threads.
 Then use any of the functions in `sanjuuni.hpp` as you need.
 Basic documentation is available in the header.